California State Capitol

 - Senate Bill 50 would pose a significant threat to local control, democracy, and public engagement.
 The bill ignores regional differences.
 It would override local land use plans and regulations and eviscerate decades of careful planning.
 Local planning efforts (general plans and zoning ordinances) encourage public engagement and are much better than the State at determining where and how much housing growth should occur.
 Local planning efforts are also better at anticipating necessary government services such as water, sewer, utilities, schools and traffic flow;

-- The bill creates incentives for housing developers to build near bus corridors by exempting developments from specified low-density zoning standards, including density, FAR, parking requirements, design guidelines, and height.
+- The bill creates incentives for housing developers to build near bus corridors by exempting developments from specified low-density zoning standards, including density, parking requirements, and other development standards.
 However, it doesn’t make sense to tie housing growth to bus services that are not permanent and can change frequency or cease to exist.
 The potential for unpredictable bus service could lead to confusion for both developers seeking to use the benefits of the bill as well as local governments for planning purposes;

 - The bill does virtually nothing to solve affordable housing needs and would actually decrease opportunities for affordable housing.
 Exemptions from low-density zoning standards such as those proposed in the bill would greatly increase land values near transit and jobs as up-zoning confers a monetary benefit to property owners and developers.
 Therefore, the bill would decrease opportunities for the development of affordable housing because the increased value of land would exacerbate the challenges affordable housing developers have in competing for expensive parcels;